techidaily/site-ai-voice-clone/source/_posts/updated-2024-approved-best-options-top-live-streaming-platforms-according-to-types.md

 ## What Is an AI Voice Generator? | Wondershare Virbo Glossary

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qv4Qm7kpeMs?si=9fv5SOS5a2DvixTK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: What is an AI voice generator?

 **AI voice generators** are advanced technologies that utilize artificial intelligence algorithms to generate lifelike and natural-sounding voices.
 These innovative tools analyze speech patterns, intonations, and other linguistic elements from extensive datasets, enabling them to generate voices that closely resemble human speech.
 By inputting text or speech, AI voice generators can generate high-quality voice output that ranges from conversational to professional-grade voices.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5OmJZ4Z8jgk?si=YIoEaPI8geoiFSYE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2: What are AI voice generators used for?

 AI voice generators have numerous applications across various fields: